-- Audible alarms and/or visual warning alerts intended to notify community members of particular emergency situations such as fire alarms or laboratory hazard systems. - Notice on the Department of Public Safety webpage at bucknell.edu/Public Safety, or on the Department of Public Safety Facebook page (BucknellPublicSafety) or Twitter (@bucknelldps). - University siren and public address system which transmits audio emergency messages and alert tones to the outdoor campus environment.
+- Audible alarms and/or visual warning alerts intended to notify community members of particular emergency situations such as fire alarms or laboratory hazard systems. - Notice on the Department of Public Safety webpage at bucknell.edu/Public Safety. - The University siren and public address system, which transmits audio emergency messages and alert tones to the outdoor campus environment.